Where can I register as a city bike user?

 Which payment cards can I use?

-You can use Visa, Mastercard, American Express, Discover, Diners Club and JCB.
+You can use Visa, Mastercard, American Express, Discover and JCB.

 When registering, I got a notice that my payment card wasn’t accepted.
 What do I do?